-In 1900 the Austrian pathologist Karl Landsteiner discovered the existence of blood groups, and made transfusion medicine possible.
-Since then transfusion has spread widely as one of the most basic medical treatment.
-While methods for blood preservation are advancing, transfusion yet requires blood and relies on the donation currently.
+In 1900, Austrian Biologist Karl Landsteiner discovered the existence of blood groups, leading to the developments in transfusion medicine.
+Since then, transfusion medicine has developed into one of the most basic medical treatment modalities.
+While methods for blood preservation are advancing, transfusion is still donor-dependent and relies on donation.

 Arrest of bleeding in the blood vessel (red) of a mouse with platelet (green) produced from human iPS cells